American University of Beirut: University libraries

-Although many library resources are accessible remotely from on and off campus, the libraries themselves are equipped with e-classrooms, computer labs, and wireless connectivity.
-Trained and experienced library staff conduct classes and workshops throughout the year to introduce and train users to take advantage of the libraries' collections, information resources, and innovative technologies.

 Newspaper

 AUB Outlook is a student newspaper circulated on campus grounds and on their website.
 It was established in 1949 and gained official status on July 15, 1957. by a license given to AUB under order no.113 issued by the Lebanese Minister of Information.
 Outlook is not affiliated politically and strives to not be biased toward any sect, religion, race, or ethnicity.
 It is run by students and is independent from the direct control of the university with an editorial board of at least 12 members appointed annually.

 Accreditation

 AUB was granted institutional accreditation in June 2004 by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 The university's accreditation was reaffirmed in 2009 and again in 2016 and 2019.

 In September 2006, the Council on Education for Public Health (CEPH) accredited the Graduate Public Health Program in the Faculty of Health Sciences (FHS).
 The program was reaccredited in 2012 for seven years.
 The AUB Graduate Public Health Program is the first CEPH-accredited public health program outside the North American continent and the only CEPH-accredited public health program in the Arab world, Asia, and Africa.

 The Commission on Collegiate Nursing Education (CCNE) accredited AUB's Rafic Hariri School of Nursing's BSN and MSN programs on October 13, 2007.
 The accreditation was reaffirmed in 2012.

 In April 2009, the Association to Advance Collegiate Schools of Business (AACSB) accredited the Suliman S. Olayan School of Business (OSB).
 The accreditation was reaffirmed in 2014.
 AACSB is the leading international accrediting agency for undergraduate, master's, and doctoral degree programs in business administration and accounting.
 Less than five percent of business schools worldwide have earned AACSB International accreditation.

 The Maroun Semaan Faculty of Engineering and Architecture at the American University of Beirut received accreditation for its undergraduate BE civil engineering, BE computer and communications engineering, BE in electrical and computer engineering, and BE in mechanical engineering programs from the Accreditation Board for Engineering and Technology (ABET) in 2008.
 The accreditation was reaffirmed in 2016.
 The undergraduate program in chemical engineering was accredited in 2013.

 The Faculty of Agricultural and Food Sciences' undergraduate Nutrition and Dietetics Coordinated Program (NDCP) was accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) in 2013.
 It was reaccredited in 2017.